faelplg/seed-project-angularjs/README.md

 ## What to do next
 * Create module folder for API services.
-* Resolve API results in app.routes.
+* Resolve API results in routes states.
+* Menu links to states.